Streaming 4D Visual Geometry Transformer: Introduction

-In this paper, we propose StreamVGGT, a causal transformer architecture specifically designed for efficient, real-time streaming 4D visual geometry reconstruction, as shown in Figure~\ref{fig:teaser}.
+In this paper, we propose StreamVGGT, a causal transformer architecture specifically designed for efficient, low-latency streaming 3D visual geometry reconstruction, as shown in \Cref{fig:teaser}.
 Unlike conventional offline frameworks that necessitate reprocessing the entire sequence with the arrival of each new frame, we introduce a temporal causal attention mechanism combined with an implicit historical-token memory module.
 This allows incremental processing of video frames, enabling progressive scene updates in an online streaming manner.
-StreamVGGT leverages the inherent sequential and causal nature of real-world video data, constraining the attention mechanism to past and current frames, thereby aligning with the causal structure observed in human perception.
-Furthermore, to address the common challenge of long-term error accumulation inherent in causal models, we introduce a distillation-based training strategy.
-This strategy utilizes knowledge distillation from the densely connected, bidirectional visual geometry grounded transformer (VGGT)~\cite{wang2025vggtvisualgeometrygrounded} as the teacher model.
-By leveraging the global contextual understanding of the teacher model, our causal student model achieves stability and accuracy comparable to full-sequence inference.
-Equipped with FlashAttention-2~\cite{flashattention2}, our model supports fast inference for the current frame compared to VGGT, as shown in Figure~\ref{fig:time}.
-Experimental results demonstrate that our StreamVGGT significantly reduces inference overhead in long-term sequences with only a slight performance trade-off, representing a crucial step toward real-time responsive 4D vision systems.
+StreamVGGT leverages the inherent sequential and causal nature of real-world video data and performs online streaming perception, aligning how humans observe a scene.
+Furthermore, to reduce training cost while retaining high accuracy, we adopt a distillation-based training strategy in which the densely connected, bidirectional VGGT~\citep{wang2025vggtvisualgeometrygrounded} serves as the teacher.
+By transferring its global geometric understanding, our causal student model achieves performance comparable to full-sequence inference with significantly fewer training resources and time.
+Distillation also unifies multi-task supervision through teacher-generated pseudo-GT, eliminating per-dataset engineering.
+In addition, the soft targets and confidence estimates of teacher act as effective regularizers, improving robustness and generalization.
+Equipped with FlashAttention-2~\citep{flashattention2}, our model supports fast inference for the current frame compared to VGGT, as shown in \Cref{fig:time}.
+Experimental results demonstrate that our StreamVGGT reduces inference overhead in long-term sequences with only a slight performance trade-off, representing a crucial step toward low-latency responsive 3D vision systems.